mebusw/LotR-LCG-Scorer/README.md

 1) Create an account at http://openshift.redhat.com/

-2) Create a wsgi-3.2 application and attach mongodb to it:
+2) Create a python application and attach mongodb to it:

-    rhc-create-app -a twt -t python-2.6
+    rhc app create -a twt -t python-2.6 rhc app cartridge add -a twt -c mongodb-2.0
-    rhc-ctl-app -a twt -e add-mongodb-2.0

 3) Add this upstream repo